Table of Contents

 A dam in Thailand

 However, there’s a reasonable chance you’ll experience a power outage at some point, as they can occur in Bangkok, on the islands, and elsewhere.
-Unless it’s caused by a storm or planned maintenance, though, it probably won’t last long.
+But unless it’s caused by a storm or planned maintenance, it probably won’t last long.

 Something to be aware of is that electric water pumps are common in Thailand – that means that if the power’s out, the water will be off as well.
 Lastly, plugging in too many devices at once can easily cause the circuit breaker to trip, especially in older buildings.